-The best way that I have found to shape Junipers is with a combination of pinching new foliage and scissor trimming.
+The best way that I have found to shape Junipers is with a combination wiring and scissor trimming.
 As is the case with all conifers, never prune too heavily.
 A branch loses most of its foliage will easily die off.
-Junipers start the growing season by producing many new buds and leaves after which the new shoots etend and fill out through the Summer until early Autumn.
+Junipers start the growing season by producing many new buds which will fill out through the Summer until early Autumn.

 The foliage can be scissor-trimmed to shape throughout the growing season but you need to be careful to ensure that, with repeated pruning the foliage mass doesn't become too dense or it will block light and air to the lower branches causing them to weaken and potentially dieback.
 So, lightly thin the foliage mass (once or twice a year) early spring and early fall to ensure good distribution of air and light to all the branches.
 Junipers should be pruned using only the scissor pruning.
 The thinking has changed on the subject of pinching and far more knowledgeable sources than me say "don't do it".Juniper's are available in a very wide range of prices and styles and we offer them for sale in both the USA and Canada.